undergroundwires/CEH-in-bullet-points/chapters/01-introduction/hacking-stages.md

 - Activities:
   - Clear certain entries in log files: Not all, or it'll be suspicious
   - Masquerade your activities: Make them as similar as possible as legitimate activities
-    - E.g. good keyloggers masquerades itself behind legitimate activities
+    - E.g. a good keylogger masquerade itself behind legitimate activities
       - Mimics other programs behavior by adding more behavior.